Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 ### Performance on U50
-Measured with Vitis AI 1.1, Vitis AI Library 1.1 and Vitis DPU 1.1 in MAR 2020
+Measured with Vitis AI 1.1, Vitis AI Library 1.1 and DPUv3e in MAR 2020

 <details>
  <summary><b>Click here to view details</b></summary>